GHeinzelmann/BAT.py/README.md

 BAT.py can perform ABFE calculations by two alchemical routes in the presence of restraints, either with the double decoupling (DD) procedure or with the simultaneous decoupling and recoupling (SDR) method, the latter suitable for ligands with net charge.
 For binding free energy calculations using the attach-pull-release (APR) method, download the 1.0 version of the code at the BATv1.0 branch, or the BAT 1.0 release.

-The RBFE calculations for BAT.py were just released and are still in their beta version, but they are already fully operational.
-To know more about the theory and how to perform them, please read the RBFE section at the end of the ABFE tutorial, and also the Relative User Guide available inside the ./doc/ folder.
+The RBFE calculations can be performed using either the regular (common-core) or the SepTop methods, always using the SDR approach, making them suitable for transformations between ligands that have different net charges.
+To know more about the theory and how to perform them, please read the RBFE section at the end of the ABFE tutorial.

 In addition to AMBER _pmemd.cuda_ or OpenMM, BAT.py also requires a few additional programs to work properly, which are listed in the next section.